Geography

 Curriculum Intent

-The Humanities Faculty comprises three core subjects, History, Geography and Religious Studies.
-Vocational Travel and Tourism is also offered at KS4.
-Collectively these subjects aim to create global citizens who have a secure understanding of the world around them and the relationship between our past, present and future.
+The Humanities Faculty comprises four core subjects: History, Geography, Citizenship and Religious Studies, alongside Vocational Travel and Tourism at Key Stage 4.
+Together, these subjects aim to cultivate informed, reflective global citizens with a strong understanding of the interconnectedness of past, present, and future events, and the world around them.

-The aims of the curriculum are to allow students to:
+The aims of the Humanities curriculum are to enable students to:

 What your child will learn in KS3 Geography